When you draw from the Well, you return with more than water — you return with wisdom.

 • Please contact us at Sacredwellscollective@gmail.com.

-• What should I pack for the retreat?
+• What should I pack for the refuge?

 • You will receive an information packet 2 weeks prior to the event.

-• Is transportation to the retreat location provided?
+• Is transportation to the refuge location provided?

-• Transportation is typically not included, and participants are generally responsible for arranging their own travel to the retreat site.
-However, this can vary by location, so please check the specific retreat details or reach out to us with any questions.
+• Transportation is typically not included, and participants are generally responsible for arranging their own travel to the refuge site.
+However, this can vary by location, so please check the specific event details or reach out to us with any questions.

-• Can I arrive early or stay late at the retreat site?
+• Can I arrive early or stay late at the refuge site?

 • We ask that you arrive and depart within the scheduled retreat times, as our agreement with the venue is based on specific hours.
 However, if you have a pressing need, please reach out—we’ll do our best to accommodate when possible.